bachelor-2014/report/v2/hardware.md

 The carriage of EvoBot is designed entirely from scratch.
 There are several reasons for this.
 The first is that the carriage had to be modified for running on the horizontally shifted linear rails.
-Furthermore, where the carriage of Splotbot is made solely to house 6 syringes, we wanted the carriage of EvoBot to support various types of components.
-We consider a component as being an individual piece of hardware which can be separated from and added to the robot without interference with other parts of the setup.
-In order to allow such attachment and removal of components, we designed the carriage as a block with holes in it in which we insert wooden dowels.
+Furthermore, where the carriage of Splotbot is made solely to house six syringes, the gripper arm, and the paper holder, we wanted the carriage of
+EvoBot to support various types of components.
+We consider a component as being an individual piece of hardware which can be separated from and added to the robot without interfering with other parts of the setup.
+In order to allow such attachment and removal of components, we designed the carriage as a block with holes in which we insert wooden dowels.
 Any component to be added on the carriage then have to have similar holes, so it can easily by added on top with the dowels holding it in place.